 A Castle Steeped in History

-But behind the grand façade lies a chilling past: secret rooms, ghostly figures, and blood-curdling legends that have earned Glamis Castle its haunted crown.
+But behind the grand façade lies a chilling past: secret rooms, ghostly figures, and blood-curdling legends that have earned Glamis Castle its haunted reputation.

 The Grey Lady